Casual Speeding. Every K Counts

 - Going 5 km/h over in a 60km/h zone doubles your risk of having a crash.

-- Going 10 km/h over in a 60km/h zone means you’re four times as likely to be injured in a crash.
+- Going 10 km/h over in a 60km/h zone means you’re four times as likely to be involved in a crash.

 If we all had a less casual attitude towards speeding and did not drive above the speed limit, together we could help prevent deaths and serious injuries on our roads.